cosmos/sdk-tutorials/hellochain/tutorial/04-try-it-out.md

 We are far from finished but lets take a quick moment to try out the parts we've built to see how they work.

-Run these commands and take a looks at the help text for the subsommands they support.
+Run these commands and take a looks at the help text for the subcommands they support.

 ```bash